tungli/F5170-python/2_Fundamentals/README.md

 # Extra problems

 ## Vector product
-Write a function which accepts 5 arguments: *q,m,v,E,B*, and calculates the Lorentz force.
+Write a function that accepts 5 arguments: *q,m,v,E,B*, and calculates the Lorentz force.
-Browse the internet to find the function which calculates the vector product of two 3-element vectors and implement it in your function.
+Browse the internet to find the function which calculates the [vector product](https://en.wikipedia.org/wiki/Cross_product) of two 3-element vectors and implement it in your function.
 Test your function.

 ## Debye length